TigreBranco/TigreBranco/README.md

 ## Hey!

 - I’m currently working in some games with my team using Godot Engine
-- Currently studying Programming in a high school
+- Currently studying Programming in high school

 ##